JohnnyWasabi/FaceCards/SourceAssets/ReadMe.txt

 Version History
 ----------------
 2.2	Added margins on top and sides of screen so cards don't rest against edges of screen.
+2.3	Added Tenure Filter with slider.
+Moved "Case Sensitive" toggle to right side and slid Selector buttons left.
+Made the Guess/Sort selector change based on mode between "Guess" and "Sort by".
+Added "Tenure Least" to sort order options.